Craft time with toddlers can be so much fun.

 This craft is very easy to make and cleanup.

-- Leaf Patterns (available below)
+- Leaf Patterns (available below in the Mom Resource Library)

 - Fall colored felt